Joseph Aoun: 2026 Lebanon war

+President Aoun will meet President Trump on July 21, 2026.
+His main goal will be to secure American investment, although Washington will demand that he disarm Hezbollah, according to The Economist.
+"It will struggle to attract donors and investors unless it defangs Hizbullah, yet its strategy for doing so relies on those same donors and investors," referring to the Lebanese government.
+"Untangling the knot will mean doing everything at once—disarmament, reform and reconstruction—in a country that has long struggled to do anything at all."

 Personal life

 Aoun is married to Nehmat Nehmeh.
 They have two children, Khalil and Nour.
 He is fluent in Arabic, French and English.

 His son, Khalil Aoun, is a former basketball player, having played in his career for Antranik, Champville, Hoops Club and Louaize.
 He has since transitioned to a role in basketball management and was appointed as the team manager for Sagesse Club for the 2025/2026 season.

 He is not related to Michel Aoun, his predecessor as both President of Lebanon and Commander of the Lebanese Armed Forces, although both are Lebanese Maronite Christians and share the same surname.
 Under the National Pact, the President and the Commander of the Lebanese Armed Forces are always selected from the Maronite community.